 Bodybuilding workouts include cardio and resistance training; they aid in reducing body fat and increasing muscle mass for improved health and more muscular appearance.
 Strength training using weights improves the muscle fiber by exerting pressure on certain muscle groups.
 When used along with cardio exercise, it enhances muscular definition.
 Bodybuilding exercises are classified according to the targeted muscle groups.

 Most fitness trainers, however, focus on particular bodybuilding exercises thus training two or more major muscle groups in the same workout; a trend that drains the trainer's energy and overloads the nervous system.
-Muscle groups don't function individually; smaller muscles support large muscles.
+Muscle groups don't function individually; smaller muscles support large muscles and all have a foundation in developing a strong core.
 Thus, a chest press works the shoulders, triceps, and the pectorals at the same time.
 As such, trainers should split their workout sessions to work both small and large muscles so as to stimulate growth in all muscle groups.
 A chest and shoulder press using dumbbells for example, helps exercise the chest, shoulders (large muscles) and the triceps (small muscles).
 In our discussion, we will look at what muscle groups to work together using a 3-day split schedule.

 The chest, shoulders, and triceps